Layout

 What went wrong?

-You probably didn’t clarify roles and responsibilities for your agile team.
+You probably didn’t clarify the roles and responsibilities of your agile team.

-You may have decided on a product owner, a scrum master, and outlined your development team.
-But arranging them in a matrix structure is what streamlines communication and gets things done.
+You may have decided on a product owner or a Scrum master and outlined your development team.
+But arranging them in a matrix structure is what streamlines communication and gets things done, optimizing the development process.

-What is a Matrix Organizational Structure and How Does it Work?
+What is a Matrix Organizational Structure and How Does it Work in Agile Project Management?

 In a matrix structure, team members report to multiple managers.
 In agile project management, agile teams typically report to two supervisors: the project manager and their department head.
 These structures encourage transparent and open communication between teams and save time on reorganizing teams whenever a different project commences.